CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/patterns.md

       -----END PRIVATE KEY-----
 ```

-This definition will create a Route with the private key placed in
+This definition creates a route with the private key placed in
 `spec.tls.key` and the certificates placed in `spec.tls.certificate`.
 In this example,
-the HTTP traffic is redirected to use the HTTPS protocol due to `Redirect` setting in
+HTTP traffic is redirected to use the HTTPS protocol due to the `Redirect` setting in
-`spec.tls.insecureEdgeTerminationPolicy` and the TLS termination is handled by the
+`spec.tls.insecureEdgeTerminationPolicy`, and the TLS termination is handled by the
-Route object, in the sense that the traffic coming from the Service `serve` is assumed
+route object, in the sense that traffic coming from the service `serve` is assumed
-to be non-encrypted (`spec.tls.termination: edge`).
-Other termination policies
+to be non-encrypted (the `spec.tls.termination: edge`).
+Other termination policies:
-include:

-* `passthrough`: Assume that the TLS-connection is terminated internally at the
+* `passthrough`: Assume that the TLS connection is terminated internally in the
-  Pod and just forward the encrypted traffic
+  pod and forward the encrypted traffic.
-* `reencrypt`: Terminate the TLS-connection at the Router and open another
+* `reencrypt`: Terminate the TLS connection in the router and open another
-  secure connection which must be terminated at the Pod
+  secure connection that must be terminated at the pod.

 !!!
 Caution

-    Always treat contents of the field `spec.tls.key` in the Route objects with
+    Always treat the contents of the field `spec.tls.key` in the route objects with
-    special case, since the private TLS key should be never exposed to
+    special care, since the private TLS key should be never exposed to
     non-trusted parties.

 !!!
 Hint

     letsencrypt.org provides free and open certificates.
 Routes can be
-    automated to be secure ones with a third party
+    automated to be secure with a third-party
     [openshift-acme controller](https://github.com/tnozicka/openshift-acme)
-    by annotating the Route objects.
+    by annotating the route objects.

-    Another way of utilizing the certificates provided by Let's Encrypt's is to
+    Another way of utilizing the certificates provided by Let's Encrypt is to
     use the [`certbot`](https://certbot.eff.org/) tool on the debug console and
-    renewing the certificate with, e.g., CronJob controller.
+    renewing the certificate with e.g. the CronJob controller.